Dévoiler la majestueuse nature sauvage de l'Alberta, au Canada

-Between the soaring peaks of the Rocky Mountains and the vast expanse of the prairies, this province offers a sanctuary where wild nature meets rich cultural history.
+Between Canadian Rocky Mountains peaks and vast badlands, this province offers authentic sanctuary where protected nature meets rich cultural heritage.

-The geographical tapestry shifts dramatically from west to east.
-High alpine environments, dominated by icefields and turquoise lakes, gradually give way to the rolling foothills.
-These transition zones serve as vital corridors for wildlife migration before flattening into the fertile agricultural plains that stretch toward the horizon.
+The terrain shifts from west to east.
+High alpine Banff environments, dominated by icefields and turquoise lakes, transition to rolling foothills.
+These areas serve as vital corridors for wildlife migration before flattening into fertile agricultural plains near Edmonton that stretch toward the horizon.

-Further north, the landscape transforms into a dense boreal forest, a vast ecosystem of spruce and wetlands under the aurora borealis.
-To the southeast, the terrain opens up into the arid Badlands, revealing striated canyons and wind-sculpted hoodoos that tell a geological story millions of years old.
+Northward, the landscape transforms into dense boreal forest, a vast ecosystem of wood buffalo and wetlands under Northern Lights.
+Southeast, the terrain opens into arid Canadian Badlands, revealing striated canyons and wind-sculpted hoodoos near Drumheller that tell a geological story millions of years old.

 Immersing senses in the heart of the Rockies